-The author states that this grape trickle makes "a very refreshing drink" and can be readily sold for 10 cents at a good profit. —J. M. Bingaman
+The inventor states that this grape trickle makes "a very refreshing drink" and can be readily sold for 10 cents at a good profit. —J. M. Bingaman

-1 ounce strawberry syrup, 1/2 ounce orange syrup, 1/2 ounce vanilla syrup, 1/2 ounce grape juice, 1/4 glassful shaved ice.
+1 ounce strawberry syrup, 1/2 ounce orange syrup, 1/2 ounce vanilla syrup, 1/2 ounce grape juice, 1/4 glassful shaved ice, whipped cream.